ros2/ros2_documentation/source/Tutorials/Understanding-ROS2-Actions.rst

     delta: -1.568000316619873

   Goal finished with status: SUCCEEDED

+*Note*: Your output from above might contain a message like ``Waiting for an action server to become available...`` but that message just tells you that it's the first time the action server was called.

 All goals have a unique ID, shown in the return message.
 You can also see the result, a field with the name ``delta``, which is the displacement to the starting position.